zalando-nakadi/fahrschein/README.md

 ### Consuming

 For event consumption the underlying HTTP client implementations send `Accept-Encoding` headers, indicating their supported compression algorithms.
 At the time of writing, all tested client implementations default to `gzip` compression.
+If this is undesired, wrap your RequestFactory into a `IdentityAcceptEncodingRequestFactory`, which sets the `Accept-Encoding` header to `identity`.

 ### Publishing